RISE-UNIBAS/humanities_data_benchmark/README.md

 ## Practical Considerations

 When using this benchmark suite for your own research, consider the following:

-> **Note**: For a more detailed introduction to AI benchmarking in humanities contexts, see:
-> Hindermann, M., & Marti, S. (2025, March 19).
-RISE Crash Course: "AI Benchmarking".
-Zenodo. https://doi.org/10.5281/zenodo.15062831

 ### Resource Requirements
 - **Skills**: Operationalizing tasks requires both domain knowledge and technical expertise